-SVC has several guides that are official Angkor Temple Guides as well as being expert Bird Guides.
+See the iconic temples of Angkor in a new way with our official Angkor Temple Guides who are fully-trained expert birding guides.
+Or venture out to Sambor Prey Kuk to find the recently discovered endemic – the Cambodian Tailorbird.
 For a relaxed day of viewing the remote and less-visited temples in the countryside around Siem Reap with the chance of seeing some high-quality rare birds why not join us for a trip into Angkorian culture?

-Sambor Prei Kuk is a complex of pre-Angkorian temples located about 25 kilometers northeast of Kampong Thom town, 150 km south-east of Siem Reap.
-It was once the capital of the Chenla Kingdom named Isanapura and a religious center for the worship of Shiva Brahmanism.
+Sambor Prey Kuk is a complex of pre-Angkorian temples located about 25 kilometers northeast of Kampong Thom town, 150 km southeast of Siem Reap.
+It was once the capital of the Chenla Kingdom named Isanapura, and a religious center for the worship of Shiva Brahmanism.
 So far, 140 temples have been discovered at Sambo Preykuk.
 They were constructed during the reign of King Isanavarman I (AD 616- 635) in the 7th century.
-The temples at Sambo Preykuk are constructed of solid brick, laterite and sandstone and decorated by bas-reliefs.
+The temples at Sambo Prey Kuk are constructed of solid brick, laterite and sandstone and decorated by bas-reliefs.
 There are many prasats, octagonal towers, shiva lingas and yonis, ponds and reservoirs and lion sculptures.

 The temples are set in park-like woodland, which makes for easy birdwatching.
 Whilst admiring the temples it is possible to see a range of bird species including Oriental Pied Hornbill, Shikra, up to four species of beautiful bulbuls White-rumped Shama Crested Serpent Eagle, Scarlet-backed flowerpecker, and a lot more in winter time.

 Our tours are tailor-made – the itineraries shown are suggestions based on our deep knowledge, or we can work with you to create your trip for your unique requirements, interests, and capabilities.